Name: HUMAN RESOURCE MANAGEMENT

 Minimum grade required: 4 points out of 10 (theoretical aspects will be assessed here).

-The exam will take place during the second midterm exam period.
+The exam will take place during the ordinary final assessment period.
+The exam of the bilingual group will be in English.

 60 %